satan12345/Nemesis-plan/elk/Elasticsearch Reference6.6.md

 - `allow_no_indices`

-  Controls whether to fail if a wildcard indices expressions results into no concrete indices.
+  Controls whether to fail if a wildcard(通配符) indices expressions results into no concrete indices.
 Either `true`or `false` can be specified.
 For example if the wildcard expression `foo*` is specified and no indices are available that start with `foo` then depending on this setting the request will fail.
 This setting is also applicable when `_all`, `*` or no index has been specified.
 This settings also applies for aliases, in case an alias points to a closed index.

 - `expand_wildcards`